VideoNorms: Benchmarking Cultural Awareness of Video Language Models: Related Work

 \section{Related Work}

 \paragraph{Social Norms, Morality, and Cultural Knowledge in NLP}

-ATOMIC and Social IQa modeled everyday commonsense and social interactions \citep{sap2019atomic, sap2019socialiqa}.
-Social Chemistry 101 formalized computational investigation of social norms with language models \citep{forbes2020socialchem}.
+Textual datasets such as ATOMIC, Social IQa, Social Chemistry 101 modeled everyday commonsense and social interactions \citep{sap2019atomic, sap2019socialiqa, forbes2020socialchem}.
 Moral Stories added structured narratives to probe norm adherence vs. violation and consequences \citep{emelin2021moralstories}.
-ETHICS/Delphi framed moral judgments at scale but also prompted critical reflection on dataset design, value pluralism, and the pitfalls of single “gold” labels \citep{hendrycks2021ethics, jiang2025delphi, talat2022delphicritique}.
 NormBank compiled 155k situational norms grounded in roles and settings, moving beyond decontextualized rules \citep{ziems2023normbank}.
-Complementary cross-cultural resources, GeoMLAMA, XCOPA, Candle/CCSK, and CulturalBench, probe geographic and cultural variation, showing that model performance and knowledge can vary widely across regions and languages \citep{yin2022geomlama, ponti2020xcopa, nguyen2022ccsk, chiu2024culturalbench}.
-In multimodal contexts, most work has focused on cultural knowledge \cite{winata-etal-2025-worldcuisines, shafique2025culturallydiversemultilingualmultimodalvideo} and culturally-aligned generation \cite{nayak2025culturalframesassessingculturalexpectation, havaldar-etal-2025-towards} recently also exploring norm understanding \cite{fung2025normlens, rezaei-etal-2025-egonormia}.
+Complementary cross-cultural resources, GeoMLAMA, Candle, and CulturalBench, probe geographic and cultural knowledge, showing that model performance can vary widely across regions and languages \citep{yin2022geomlama, ponti2020xcopa, nguyen2022ccsk, chiu2024culturalbench}.
+In multimodal contexts, most work has focused on cultural knowledge \citep{winata-etal-2025-worldcuisines, shafique2025culturallydiversemultilingualmultimodalvideo, kadiyala-etal-2025-uncovering} and culturally-aligned generation \citep{nayak2025culturalframesassessingculturalexpectation, havaldar-etal-2025-towards} recently also exploring norm understanding \citep{fung2025normlens, rezaei-etal-2025-egonormia}.
 Our main contribution is a dataset for cross-cultural social norm understanding requiring fine-grained comprehension of implicit meaning in speech and non-verbal cues across two cultures.

 \paragraph{Video Understanding and Video-Language Models}